excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 ### Cross-Site Request Forgery (CSRF)
 Provide an example or link to the OWASP cheat sheet for CSRF (https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet)

+Launchpad uses JWT that is transmitted through HTTP Request Headers, no Cookies used.
+HTTP Basic Auth is disabled.

 Discuss how the CSRF token is generated and what happens if/when it expires, or if/when it is invalid (401 Access Denied.
 CSRF token was not valid)
 * Get the token from the response header and retry the request
 * Token is alive for the duration of the session, so if the session invalidates on the server or if the user is routed to a different web server instance (via load balancer), then